curtwelch/Big-Die/README.md

 The small 3D Printer plastic cube was printed from the stl file here.
 The parts were scaled to make the small parts and allow all 6 sides to be printed at once.
 They were then glued together to create the cube.

+Many thanks to everyone at (Nova-Labs.org)[http://nova-labs.org/) who helped me learn the skills needed to make this and provide me with access to the machines to make this possible.

+Curt Welch
+curt@kcwc.com
+5-1-2017